2013 AFC Champions League final: Reactions

-After the first game, the FC Seoul head coach, Choi Yong-Soo was confident his team could secure the win needed in the second leg to claim the AFC Champions League premiership.
+After the first game, the FC Seoul head coach, Choi Yong-Soo, was confident his team could secure the win needed in the second leg to claim the AFC Champions League premiership.
 He said, "It was a tough match, as you expect to see in the AFC Champions League final.
 We always prepare to win but we drew in our home game.
 But we have an opportunity to win the game in the second leg; we're never going to give up and we can do it."

 Marcello Lippi rued a string of missed opportunities.
-He said, "The match was well fought throughout.
+He said, "The match was well-fought throughout.
 The game was quite balanced between both teams.
 It’s been a period when we’ve had a couple of players out injured and this was their first match for 20 days.
 But FC Seoul are a good team and they attack well and Damjanovic defends the ball well with his body."

 Second leg

 Team news

 At the time of the second game, the Guangzhou Evergrande squad was fit.
 Lippi left Muriqui and right-back Zhang Linpeng out of his side for the Chinese Super League crown 5-0 win over Wuhan Zall.
 Lippi said, "We are all ready.
 All of our injured players are ready for tomorrow’s match."

-For Soul FC, right-back Cha Du-ri returned after missing the first game due to suspension.
+For Seoul FC, right-back Cha Du-ri returned after missing the first game due to suspension.
 The left-back Kim Chi-Woo was injured.
 The former Germany-based defender, Cha, was recalled to the side for the win over Suwon at the expense of Choi Hyo-Jin.
-The veteran Brazilian defender, Adilson retained his place ahead of Kim.
-The midfielder, Yun Il-Lok started ahead of Go Yo-Han in the win over Suwon.
+The veteran Brazilian defender, Adilson, retained his place ahead of Kim.
+The midfielder, Yun Il-Lok, started ahead of Go Yo-Han in the win over Suwon.